zammad/zammad-admin-documentation/system/variables.rst

      - Use ``%W`` for a different calculation method

 .. tip::
-   For those who want to go further: We support the known format directives for the Ruby built-in method ``strftime`` of the ``DateTime`` class.
+   We support the known format directives for the Ruby built-in method ``strftime`` of the ``DateTime`` class.
    For more information, see `here <https://apidock.com/ruby/DateTime/strftime>`_.